- Start: February 7, 2023 2:00 pm

 - Answers to frequently asked questions about the Uniform Guidance.

 The webinar series will explore these key areas of grants management under the Uniform Grants Guidance and more.
-Each webinar will also include a dedicated question and answer period.
+Each webinar will end with a dedicated audience question-and-answer period.
 You will have the opportunity to ask your individual Uniform Guidance and grants management questions.

-Join us for this five-part webinar series.
+Join us for this four-part webinar series.
 All webinars start at 2:00 P.M.
 Eastern Standard Time (1:00 P.M.
-Central Standard Time, 12:00 noon Mountain Standard Time, and 11:00 A.M.
+Central Standard Time, 12:00 P.M.
+Mountain Standard Time, and 11:00 A.M.
 Pacific Standard Time).
-Each webinar is two hours long, including the question and answer session.
+Each webinar is two hours long, including the live audience question-and-answer period.
 Registrants will also receive complimentary access to an on-demand recording for 30 days following each live webinar.

 The Office of Management and Budget's Uniform Grants Guidance provides the basic rules for managing Federal grants and subawards.
 Noncompliance with the Uniform Guidance (also known as the "OMB Super Circular") can have serious, adverse consequences for grant-funded organizations as well as individual grants management professionals.
-These important rules, however, recently changed.
-During this webinar, you will learn about the OMB's revisions to the Uniform Guidance.
+This session will introduce you to these important requirements.

 You will explore the following topics as part of this webinar: